jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Details

-In order to be able to use shape polymorphism effectively with jax2tf, it is worth considering what happens under the hood.
+To be able to use shape polymorphism effectively with jax2tf, it is worth considering what happens under the hood.
 When the converted function is invoked with a `TensorSpec`, the jax2tf converter will combine the `TensorSpec` from the actual argument with the `polymorphic_shapes` parameter to